Rob Adams (architect)

-Background
+Early life and education

-Adams grew up in Southern Rhodesia (now Zimbabwe) and gained a B.Arch at the University of Cape Town, South Africa in the 1960s.
-He later took a Masters in Urban Design from Oxford Brookes University in the UK.
+Adams grew up in Southern Rhodesia (now Zimbabwe) and gained a B.Arch at the University of Cape Town (1966-1971), South Africa.
+He later did a Masters in Urban Design from Oxford Brookes University in England (1974-1977).

+Career

 He helped establish an urban design course in Zimbabwe in 1978-80, before moving to Australia.
-Since the mid-1980s he has worked at the City of Melbourne, going part time from 2020.
+From 1983 he worked at the City of Melbourne, going part time from 2020.
 He is a regular lecturer at RMIT and at the University of Melbourne, where he has been a Professorial Fellow since 2004.
 He runs his own consultancy, Adams Urban.

 Urban design in Melbourne

-In 1985 the city centre of Melbourne was in need of revitalization, with retail trading and cultural activities lagging behind its counterparts elsewhere in Australia and in Europe.
-Adams helped to write, and to put in place, the first comprehensive urban design strategy for the City, based on the idea of creating a vibrant and well-populated street-scape profiting from the city's multi-mode transport system.
+In 1985 the city centre of Melbourne was in need of revitalisation, with retail trading and cultural activities lagging behind its counterparts elsewhere in Australia and in Europe.
+Adams helped to write, and to put in place, the first comprehensive urban design strategy for the City, based on the idea of creating a vibrant and well-populated streetscape profiting from the city's multi-mode transport system.
 He guided the strategy's implementation in several projects, which took place as the city recovered from economic recession in the late 1980s and was prepared to invest in the built environment.
 These included Postcode 3000 (bringing redundant buildings into use, particularly for apartments in the city centre), the redevelopment of Swanston Street as a pedestrian-friendly street, the QV development, the creation of a new riverfront park called Birrarung Marr from under-used rail sidings, the Queensbridge Precinct, the Turning Basin, and the CH2 building which was the first purpose-built office building in Australia to achieve a maximum Six Green Star rating and which has passive heating and cooling, power generation and blackwater treatment.
-He has also overseen the installation of kilometers of detailed bluestone paving across the city, opened up laneways for retail use, redesigned the Yarra River frontage with walkways and new pedestrian bridges, installed street furniture and art, new lighting, signage and extensive tree planting.
+He has also overseen the installation of kilometres of detailed bluestone paving across the city, opened up laneways for retail use, redesigned the Yarra River frontage with walkways and new pedestrian bridges, installed street furniture and art, new lighting, signage and extensive tree planting.